 8. Buy pantry staples in bulk when it makes sense.
 Not everything is good to buy in bulk, but with many dry goods and things you go through quickly, it just makes sense to save money by buying larger amounts.
 My favorite foods to buy in bulk are: Beans, Brown Rice Flour, Rice, Oats, Raw Sugar, Olive Oil, Minced Onion, and Minced Garlic.
 You can read all about buying in bulk and storing bulk foods on our Buying in Bulk page.

-9. Buy the cheaper per pound produce.
-We love all kinds of fruit at our home but it doesn't make sense for me to buy a $4.99 per pound container of strawberries when I can buy organic bananas for $0.99 a pound.
-It's still fresh, healthy produce.
+9. Buy the produce that is cheaper per pound.
+We love all kinds of fruit at our home but it doesn’t make sense for me to buy a $4.99 per pound container of strawberries when I can buy organic bananas for $0.99 a pound.
+It’s still fresh, healthy produce.

 10. Have fun in the frozen foods aisle.
 Buying frozen organic produce is one of the best ways to save, especially in the winter when cheaper fresh produce isn’t available.
 Frozen foods are generally picked at the peak of ripeness and flash frozen so they have all the nutrients in tact.
 We are frequent buyers of frozen peas and broccoli especially!